Author: Sir Walter Scott

 The swineherd Gurth is said to be his master's property and even wears “a brass ring, resembling a dog’s collar, but with no opening, and soldered fast” to underscore this[i] -- which is a calumnious misrepresentation of the relative freedom serfs in Mediaeval England enjoyed.
 Discussing those freedoms in detail is for another article, but suffice it to say for now that, while they no doubt lived a hard life, mediaeval serfs were not considered mere property, bereft of all rights.
 Rather, they could own property and sustained themselves through the gains of their own labour, rather than relying entirely on their “owner”.
 The serf’s lord was obliged (by custom) to protect him from external threats.
 And while he could not leave the land he was tied to, nor could he be evicted from it.[ii]
 Above all, there is not a shred of evidence anywhere that serfs were made to wear dog collars.

 Every Churchman in the work is portrayed as both incredibly wealthy and incredibly immoral.
-The Benedictine Prior Aymer is the most obvious example of this, portrayed a massive gold signet ring and other rings of previous gems, a silk habit and embroidered cope, and a scarlet cap.[iii]
+The Benedictine Prior Aymer is the most obvious example of this, portrayed wearing a massive gold signet ring and other rings of precious gems, a silk habit with embroidered cope, and a scarlet cap.[iii]
 While it’s true that there were problems of corruption among abbots and priors in this time period, to suggest that they would dress this outrageously in public is quite incredible.
 Prior Aymer’s love of feast and women is played-up constantly as well.
 His depravity is only superseded by the Templar Sir Brian de Bois Guilbert who also, contrary to his vow of poverty, displays vast wealth in an ostentatious manner.
 He is also said by the author to be “accustomed to act upon his own immediate impulses of his own wishes”[iv] which he proves by many vile actions including the kidnapping of the Jewish character Rebecca.
 The only cleric with a shred of decency (because he helps rescue the kidnapped maidens) is the Franciscan Friar Tuck who doesn't honour any of his vows, but rather hoards wealth, feasts rather than fasts, is an alcoholic, is subject to no religious superior, and is the most impious individual of the whole novel.

 Beyond these specifically bad characters, Sir Walter tells his readers that the only reason anyone entered religious life in the Middle Ages was for wealth and, in the case of women, goes to far as to claim that “it was then common for matrons and maidens of noble families to assume the veil, and take shelter in convents, not as called thither by the vocation of God, but solely to preserve their honour from the unbridled wickedness of man”, because of the “licentiousness of those times”.[v]